- All Topics

 Using the analogy to metal analysis by emission spectroscopy, a wear metal spectrometer may be configured to monitor bearing wear levels from the lead readings.
 However, if fluid from a machine using silver alloy based components is tested, monitoring the lead emission line will not be useful in indicating bearing wear.
 Like wear metal analysis, the proper regions of the spectrum must be monitored to detect the fault signatures of interest.

-In FT-IR based condition monitoring, both the bulk matrix and the interactions between the matrix and analyte need to be considered.
-An example of this is shown in Figure 1.
+In FT-IR based condition monitoring, both the bulk matrix and the interactions between the matrix and analyte need to be considered. .
 Here three different lubricants, a synthetic ester–based lubricant, a high detergent/dispersent crankcase lubricant, and an EP (Extreme Pressure) additive gear lubricant, all spiked with 1000 PPM of water, are presented.
 The area highlighted in blue indicates the optimal integrated band area for measuring water contamination in each.
 The different measurement regions are necessary because water reacts differently in the different systems.
 Different reactions result in the maximal water response appearing in different locations.

 An illustration of how applying a methodology developed for one system to a different system creates misleading results is presented in Figure 2.
 Here, water measurement trends are presented from a gearbox that is lubricated with an oil containing an extreme pressure (EP) additive.
 The blue line shows the response for the water in EP additive oils, and is contrasted to the red line showing the measurement optimized for water in crankcase oils.
 As can be seen, the "Water in EP Oil" measurement generates a strong response from a water contamination problem, while the measurement optimized for crankcase oils only shows a slight deviation from the normal trends.